alanwatsonforster/glass/apxo/mapstype.md

 The `islands` suffix replaces level 0 hexes by water, converts level 1 hexes and ridges into level 0 hexes and ridges, converts level 2 hexes and ridges into level 1 hexes and ridges, and eliminates roads and dams.

-Some of these combinations do not make much sense physically (such as `frozendesert`) or are effectively identical (such as all of the styles derived from `water` except `frozenwater`), but are included nevertheless.
+Some of these combinations do not make much sense physically (such as `frozendesert`) or are effectively identical (such as all the styles derived from `water` except `frozenwater`), but are included nevertheless.
 Showing all 48 derived styles is not practical here, but the following are some particular examples.

 The `snowytemperate` style could represent winter in Europe.